helen-lehrer/pizza-parlor/README.md

 -------------------------

-Describe: Pizza.prototype.calculateFinalPrice(sizePrice)
+Describe: Pizza.prototype.calculateFinalPrice(basePrice)

-Test: "It should add onto the returned value of Pizza.prototype.calculateSizePrice() based on the amount of toppings selected and return a final price"
+Test: "It should add onto the returned value of Pizza.prototype.calculateBasePrice() based on the amount of toppings selected and return a final price"

-Code: pizza.calculateFinalPrice(sizePrice);
+Code: pizza.calculateFinalPrice(basePrice);

 Expected Output:
-sizePrice + (2 * (pizza.toppings.length))
+basePrice + (2 * (pizza.toppings.length))

 -------------------------